woocommerce/qit-documentation/docs/cli/useful-commands.md

 # Useful commands

-To see the commands that the QIT client provides, you can simply run `./qit-cli` to see the full list.
+To see the commands that the QIT CLI provides, you can simply run `./qit` to see the full list.

 Some helpful commands to get started include: